hips-app/hips-back/README.md

 Using the values given here will allow seamless usage while using the local profile of the application.

-##### Put the secret for the JWTs in the environment

-Create an environment variable with the name `JWT_SECRET`.
-The value of this variable will be used for the cryptographical signing of authentication tokens.

 ##### Clone this repository

 ```sh